dimitar-sudo/dimitar-sudo/README.md

 - 🐍 Automation and scripting to simplify repetitive tasks
 - 🌐 Web scraping for data extraction and processing
-- 🤖 Raspberry Pi projects integrating sensors, GPS, and motors

-I'm currently expanding my skills in:
+- 🔗 REST API development and integration
 - 📊 Data analysis and visualization with pandas
-- 🔗 REST API development and integration

 I build clean, efficient, and reliable code to help businesses and individuals save time and make data-driven decisions.